top of page

 Violinists-7_edited.jpg

 Violinist Sophie Verhaeghe maintains a year-round schedule of performing and teaching.
 Currently based in Austin, TX, she is member of both the Austin Symphony Orchestra and the Austin Opera Orchestra.
-Her love of orchestral music has led her to perform with the crossover duo 2Cellos, the Houston Symphony, and the San Antonio Symphony as a contracted member.
-As a chamber musician, Sophie has collaborated with members of the Metropolitan Opera Orchestra, Hong Kong Philharmonic, Cordova Quartet, and Latitude 49, as well as clarinetist Dimitri Ashkenazy and pianist Anton Nel.
+Her love of orchestral music has led her to perform with the crossover duo 2Cellos and singer-songwriter Christopher Cross.
+Additionally, she has played with the Houston Symphony, the Madison Symphony Orchestra, and the San Antonio Symphony as a contracted member.
+As a chamber musician, Sophie has collaborated with members of the Metropolitan Opera Orchestra, Hong Kong Philharmonic, the Artisan, Axiom, Cordova, and Carpe Diem Quartets, and Latitude 49, as well as clarinetist Dimitri Ashkenazy and pianist Anton Nel.

-A passionate educator as well as performer, Sophie is on faculty at Texas Lutheran University and maintains a private studio in Austin.
-She is also a co-founder, violinist, and Director of Operations for Austin Camerata, an annual music festival that brings artistic collaborations and classical chamber music to unconventional venues.
+A passionate educator as well as performer, Sophie maintains a private studio in Austin of students of all ages and is on the summer faculty of the Manitou Chamber Music Festival in Colorado.
+For four years, she was the violin instructor at Texas Lutheran University.
+Sophie is also a co-founder, violinist, and Director of Operations for Austin Camerata, a collective ensemble that brings artistic collaborations and classical chamber music to unconventional venues.
 Austin Camerata has been featured on KUTX and Austin360, and was nominated by the Austin Critics Table in 2019 for “best classical ensemble.”

 Sophie began playing the violin at age 3 and made her solo debut at the age of 12.
-She was a member of the Colorado Springs Youth Symphony for five years, performing in leadership positions in venues all over the world including Carnegie Hall, the Sydney Opera House, and the Shanghai Oriental Arts Center.
-Sophie is an alumna of the Aspen Music Festival and School, and she has been a fellow at the Colorado College Summer Music Festival, Talis Festival and Academy in Switzerland, and the National Repertory Orchestra, where she was a featured soloist.
+She has performed in Carnegie Hall, the Sydney Opera House, and the Shanghai Oriental Arts Center.
+Summer festival appearances include the Aspen Music Festival and School, Colorado College Summer Music Festival, Talis Festival and Academy in Switzerland, and the National Repertory Orchestra, where she was a featured soloist.

 Sophie holds degrees from the University of Michigan (Bachelor of Music, with Highest Honors), Boston University (Master of Music), and the University of Texas at Austin (Artist Diploma).
 Her previous teachers include Jeri Jorgensen, Aaron Berofsky, Bayla Keyes, and William Fedkenheuer.
-In her spare time, Sophie enjoys cooking, running (she is thinking about going for her first marathon), reading, and knitting.
+In her spare time, Sophie enjoys cooking, running (she completed her first – and possibly only - marathon in February 2023), reading, and trying to convince her dog and cat to become friends.

 Hanna Pederson